realms-team/solmanager/README.md

 Acceptable keys are `event`, `log`, `data`, `ipData`, `healthReport`.
 Acceptable values are `on` and `off`.

 Flows in the request are turned on/off.
 Other flows are left untouched.
+This setting is persistent.

 One of the following HTTP status codes is returned: